delcourtfl/421-dice-game-app/README.md

 ![Game Screenshot](screenshot.png)

 This repository contains the source code and assets for a browser-based dice game app.
-The game is based on the popular dice game called "421", where players roll three dice and aim to reach the highest score by combining different dice combinations.
+The game is based on the popular dice game "421", where players roll three dice and aim to reach the highest score by combining different dice combinations.

 ## Demo